FedericoAureliano/uclidfc/README.md

 ```
 ./uclid [options] <file> ...

   -m, --main <Module>   Name of the main module.
-  -s, --solver <Solver>  Path to solver.
+  -s, --solver <value>  Solver to use (<available list>)
-  -p, --print            Print the query.
+  -p, --print           Print the query without solving.
   <file> ...
 List of files to analyze.
 ```

 ## Developers